ppy/osu-wiki/news/2021-11-24-new-featured-artist-matduke.md

 **10** top tier tunes are up for the taking from [**Matduke**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/219), all with pre-timed templates providing you extra time to focus on where to place your first circle (which is the hardest part of mapping, obviously).

 Speaking of mapping, [Aistre](https://osu.ppy.sh/users/4879380) and [Altai](https://osu.ppy.sh/users/5745865) of the Mappers' Guild have been working hard to showcase **Matduke**'s music through a beatmap of [Let It Go](https://osu.ppy.sh/beatmapsets/1625651).
-See how the two mappers handle playing their own creations, then explore the rest of **Matduke**'s music:
+See how these two mappers handle playing their own creations, then explore the rest of **Matduke**'s music:

 <div align="center">
     <video width="100%" controls>